ryanlin10/RL-Tutor/README.md

-# Learnr.ai - AI Mathematics Tutor
+**RL AI Tutor**

-An AI-powered mathematics tutoring system using reinforcement learning signals from user performance.
+An AI-powered tutoring system using reinforcement learning signals from user performance.
 Built with React frontend and Flask backend, using Groq's DeepSeek model for intelligent tutoring.

 ## Architecture